megadethenjoyer/lsass-fuzz/README.md

 Currently it works like this: libafl-fuzz does the fuzzing of a harness in Rust (see main and do_harness).
 This harness basically just logs syscall hooks (which it gathers via IPC to lsass-iat-hook.exe).

+Also in its current state it probably won't work for you (unless you're on a specific windows version), because SspirLogonUser offset and prolog instruction sizes are hardcoded in lsass-iat-hook main.cpp.
+See todo above, need to get a more stable way of getting this stuff.
+Probably automatically download pdb from microsoft servers to get offset & use bddisasm to get prolog size.
+I guess if somebody (reader) is trying to get this up and running you might aswell contribute by doing this in a PR (might aswell just make a python script or something, doesn't matter)

 harness.exe is running with IPC to lsass-iat-hook.exe. libafl-fuzz sends a buffer to lsass-iat-hook.exe, lsass-iat-hook.exe forwards it to harness.exe, lsass-iat-hook.exe logs syscalls and sends them to libafl-fuzz.exe for coverage.

 When harness.exe is finished with its operation, it sends back a done message to lsass-iat-hook.exe.
 If it "crashed" (valid input, in this case "abcde") it sends a crashed message to lsass-iat-hook.exe.

 This is done to simulate lsass client calls.

-This will be extended to use LsaLogonUser instead of the "abcde" buffer thing.
+~~This will be extended to use LsaLogonUser instead of the "abcde" buffer thing.~~

-...
-I need to get information about successful attempts, there are probably 2 things to check: lsass crashes (~~maybe? we'll see~~ most likely) and logging in as a user without proper authorization (pretty unlikely)
+~~...
+I need to get information about successful attempts, there are probably 2 things to check: lsass crashes (~~maybe? we'll see~~ most likely) and logging in as a user without proper authorization (pretty unlikely)~~

+Currently I am using LsaLogonUser with MSV1.0 Interactive logon, implemented in harness.
+See its code for reference.
+I need to make a lot more harnesses for this to be useful.
+I also should figure out lsass crashes.
+(They would be the most interesting since I could probably do remote DOS of a machine with them, or maybe even full blown RCE or local ACE)

+With the recent commits I added thread safety, later I will add multithreading via multiple processes which would mean multiple harnesses at the same time (kinda required since one harness only really does one authentication package, and there are a lot of them)